top of page

 Writer's pictureAnton Schettini

 I have worked in 14 different TV writers' rooms across networks and streamers.
 I've worked for shows on CBS, NBC, Fox, Netflix, ABC, and AMC.
-I've worked on the Warner Bros. lot, both CBS lots, the Sony lot, the Universal lot, and a slew of other Hollywood offices around town.
+I've worked on the Warner Bros. lot, both CBS lots, the Sony lot, the Universal lot, and a slew of other offices around Hollywood.

 The Beginning of the Day in a TV Writers' Room